jsbaudler/flapper/Readme.md

 Flapper is a small tool to expose variables for dev environments with mocking as main purpose.

 - It can expose environment variables under a configurable path prefix.
-- It can expose whole databases under a configurable path prefix.
+- It can expose a version file under `/version`.

 ## How to use